m2x07/easy-arch-install/README.md

 ```
 xcompmgr &
 xwallpaper --zoom path/to/wallpaper.jpg &
+slstatus &
 exec dwm
 ```
 > **NOTE:** The line `exec dwm` should always be last and all other line above it should end with `&`.
-Programs like xcompmgr runs forever and usually doesn't stop unless system is powered off. failing to put & at the end will just block the execution of script until the programs finishes execution and hence dwm will never be executed.
+Programs like xcompmgr runs forever and usually doesn't stop unless system is powered off. failing to put `&` at the end will just block the execution of script until the programs finishes execution and hence dwm will never be executed.

+**You may now go ahead and apply the patches you want from [suckless.org](https://suckless.org)** \
 Optionally, you may install a login manager like [ly](https://github.com/fairyglade/ly) or [lightdm](https://wiki.archlinux.org/title/LightDM) if you want. \
 Restart and now you can successfully flex your dwm setup on your dog 🐶.